 Scientific subjects are, by their nature, experimental.
-Wherever possible, learners should pursue a fully integrated course which allows them to develop their practical skills by carrying out practical work and investigations within all of the topics listed.
+Learners should pursue a fully integrated course which allows them to develop their practical skills by carrying out practical work and investigations within all of the topics listed.

-1. General physics
+1 General physics

 1.1 Length and time